 With the only no-code environmental engagement platform provided by yours truly here at Temboo, we can open the doors to more environmental grants.

-Thanks to our Kosmos platform it’s easier to not only provide status updates for your current projects, but also use the data collected to obtain further grants.
+Thanks to our Kosmos platform it’s easier to not only provide status updates for your current projects, but also use the environmental sensor data collected to obtain further grants.
 Grant writing just got a lot easier!

 For more information, please reach out to us at email@example.com